Brown-University-Library/iip-texts/word-segmentation/README.md

 > `python3 word_segmentation.py`

 If processing results in an invalid inscription file - the new, segmented div is invalid - that file will fail and won't be written out.
-A record of the file number and some indication of the error will be written to  `errors.txt`.
-You can look in that file to see what the errors are and try to clean them up.
-The number of errors is printed at the bottom of the file.
+A record of the file number and some indication of the error will be printed in the terminal.
+You can look through that output to see what the errors are and try to clean them up.
+The number of errors is printed at the bottom of this output.

 ## Next steps